MTGTech/StudioV/README.md

 ### Installing

-A step by step series of examples that tell you have to get a development env running
+A step by step series of examples that tell you have to get a development env running.

+Note: In all instructions, we will only provide explanations of the components that we are using, if you want to use other hardware or software, you can try to work on your own or contact studio.

 #### Before Unity project configuration